apache/zeppelin/releases/zeppelin-release-0.7.2.md

 We encourage to [download](../../download.html) the latest release.
 Feedback through the [mailing lists](../../community.html) is very welcome.

 <br />
-You can visit [issue tracker](https://issues.apache.org/jira/secure/ReleaseNote.jspa?version=12340231&projectId=12316221) for full list of issues have been resolved.
+You can visit [issue tracker](https://issues.apache.org/jira/secure/ReleaseNote.jspa?version=12340231&projectId=12316221) for full list of issues that are resolved.

 <br />